-Network Registrar 8.2 or later, use-safe-period is enabled by
+In Cisco Prime IP Express 8.2 or later, use-safe-period is enabled by default.
+You may

-default.
-You may want to review if this is appropriate for your network and you
+want to review if this is appropriate for your network and you may want to

-may want to disable the use-safe-period or adjust the safe-period based on your
+disable the use-safe-period or adjust the safe-period based on your network

 The number of extra